-The Company considers both internal and external sources of information in assessing its property, plant and equipment for impairment on an annual basis.
-The Company determines the recoverable amount, which is the greater of its value in use and fair value less costs to sell, using discounted cash flows expected to be derived from the property, plant and equipment and the appropriate discount rate.
+The Company considers both internal and external sources of information in assessing its property, plant and equipment and mineral properties for impairment indicators on an annual basis.
+If any such indication exists, the Company determines the recoverable amount, which is the greater of its value in use and fair value less costs to sell, using discounted cash flows expected to be derived from the cash-generating unit (CGU) and the appropriate discount rate.

-(vii) Leases
+(viii) Leases